INFORMSJoC/2022.0239/README.md

 ## Sources Codes

 The codes are written in MATLAB.
 All codes can be found in [src](src/) folder.
 The cvx package is rquired in one the functions.
 The package is free to use and can be found at the [cvx](https://github.com/cvxr/cvx) GitHub repository.
+Any other convex optimization package could be used.

 ## Replicating